 1. Disk Drill Data Recovery Software

-As the table above illustrates, Disk Drill is the best data recovery software overall, offering an incredible array of features that make it capable of addressing all kinds of data loss situations—even those that seem utterly hopeless.
+As the comparison above illustrates, Disk Drill is the best data recovery software overall, offering an incredible array of features that make it capable of addressing all kinds of data loss situations—even those that seem utterly hopeless.
 Unlike its competitors, Disk Drill doesn’t use a subscription pricing model, so you don’t have to pay over and over again to keep using it.

 3. EaseUS Data Recovery Wizard